estelamaga/estelamaga/README.md

-### Eu sou a Estela magalhães, analista de qualidade e automação de teste 👋
+### Eu sou a Estela magalhães, analista de testes de software e automação de teste 👋

 <!--
 **estelamaga/estelamaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.